What do you do with an old device?

-There’s a problem though.
-If we’re already recycling, why is the e-waste issue still getting bigger and bigger?
+If we’re already recycling, why is the e-waste problem still such a challenging issue?

-According to the IVL Environmental Research Institute, our average recycling rate is only around 35%.
-Also, that rate has stayed stagnant since 2009.
+The IVL Environmental Research Institute found that our average recycling rate is only around 35%.
+That rate has also stayed stagnant since 2009.

 What causes low recycling rates?

-Electronic products are by nature complex and varied.
+By nature, electronic products are complex.
 Sorting and dismantling devices of different shapes and sizes rely heavily on human work.

 To get the most yield, recyclers tend to focus on materials like copper and aluminum first.
 For parts that produce little yield or are too costly to dismantle – they are unfortunately sent to incinerators and landfills as well.

 Limited Recycling Technology